foundriesio/docs/source/reference-manual/linux/linux-building.rst

 Install the lmp-gateway Image
 -----------------------------

-If you're using a Raspberry Pi 3, you can use the same procedure outlined for prebuilt binaries in :ref:`tutorial-linux`.
-See :ref:`ref-linux-targets` for additional information on other targets.
+If you're using a Raspberry Pi 3, you can use the same procedure outlined in :ref:`getting-started-flash-image`.
+See :ref:`linux-supported` for additional information on other targets.

 .. _ref-linux-building-ref: